VincentK1991/BERT_summarization_1/README.md

 ### generate-summary-with-BERT-or-GPT2
 I figured out how to train GPT2 model to a reasonable outcome.
 This notebook summarizes how the data is processed from the text format to a tokenized query for summarization.

+---

+## command line interface

+Update on June 10 2020.
+I added a more user friendly command line training code for the GPT2.
+This is the trainGPT2.py.
+To use it, first you'd need Huggingface's transformer package, and a folder where you'd want to save your fine-tuned model on.
+For the training and validation dataset, refer to the notebook *pre-processing-text-for-GPT2-fine-tuning*.

+`pip install transformers==2.6.0`
+`mkdir fine_tuned_folder`

+`python train_command_line.py --epochs=1 --train_data='insert-your-training-data-here' --val_data='insert-your-validation-data-here' --model_name='fine_tuned_folder'`

+You'd need GPU and cuda to train GPT2.
+100 iterations took me about 44 seconds on 1 Nvidia Tesla P-100.